chenzixuan99/homepage/_pages/about.md

 </p>

 <p>
-Previously, I received my B.E. and M.E. degrees from <a href="https://www.suda.edu.cn/">Soochow University</a>, under the supervision of Prof. <a href="https://ai.nju.edu.cn/zhangzongzhang/index.htm">Zongzhang Zhang</a>.
+Previously, I received my B.E. and M.E. degrees from <a href="https://www.suda.edu.cn/">Soochow University</a>, School of Computer Science and Technology, under the supervision of Prof. <a href="https://ai.nju.edu.cn/zhangzongzhang/index.htm">Zongzhang Zhang</a>.
 From Nov.
 2024 to Nov.
 2025, I was a visiting student at the <a href="https://www.nus.edu.sg/">National University of Singapore (NUS)</a>, working with Prof. <a href="https://linsats.github.io/">Lin Shao</a>.
 </p>

 <h3 id="research-interests">🔬 Research Interests</h3>